 Great Musical Toys For Coordination: Schylling Kids Accordion

 The Schylling kids accordion looks and sounds just like the real thing.
-It’s a finely crafted wooden musical toy that’s easy to play, but full instructions are included.
-This accordion has seven keys, a buckle and strap for the bellows, an air valve, harmonic and bass.
-Kids will be able to play simple tunes, which will stand them in good stead if they decide to take up accordion playing later in life.
+It’s a finely crafted wooden musical toy that’s easy to play with, but full instructions are included.
+This accordion has seven keys, a buckle, and strap for the bellows, an air valve, harmonic, and bass.
+Kids will be able to play simple tunes, which will stand them in good stead if they decide to take up accordion-playing later in life.

 Best Musical Instrument Set For Rhythm: Hohner 6 Piece Rhythm Instrument Set

 The Hohner 6 piece rhythm instrument set is a complete rhythm band in a box.
 When your child opens up the box, they will find a tambourine, triangle with striker, rhythm sticks, cymbals with two mallets, a wood sounder and mallet, and a nylon wrist bell.
 Also included in the set are age-appropriate sing and play activity cards for kids to try out their musical skills.
 It’s a great set for making music at home!